2025 in chess

 Major chess events in 2025 include the annual Tata Steel Chess Tournament, Norway Chess and Grand Chess Tour.
 Women's World Champion Ju Wenjun defended her title against challenger Tan Zhongyi in the Women's World Chess Championship.
 Anish Giri won the FIDE Grand Swiss Tournament and, alongside runner-up Matthias Blübaum, qualified for the Candidates Tournament 2026.
-The Chess World Cup in November will determine three qualifiers.
-The 2025 FIDE Circuit, comprising top tournaments in 2025, will determine one qualifier.
-The annual World Rapid and Blitz Chess Championships will take place in December.
+The Chess World Cup in November determined the three qualifiers.
+The event was won by Javokhir Sindarov, who, at age 19, became the youngest player to date to win the event.
+R Praggnanandhaa won the 2025 FIDE Circuit, encompassing major tournaments held in 2025, and qualified for the Candidates Tournament 2026.
+The annual World Rapid and Blitz Chess Championships took place in December, where Magnus Carlsen clinched both World Rapid and Blitz titles, meanwhile Aleksandra Goryachkina and Bibisara Assaubayeva claimed the Women's Rapid and Blitz titles respectively.